zhoutl1106/zerasure/README.md

 Zerasure is released with new BSD license.

 # Usage
-## Software dependency
+## Software reference
 - Jerasure 1.2A:
 http://web.eecs.utk.edu/~plank/plank/www/software.html
-Source codes are partially included in the repo for convinient compiling purpose.
+Source codes are partially ported into the repo for convinient compiling purpose.
 However, neither the authors nor the Texas A&M University own these codes.
 All rights are reserved to Dr. Plank, University of Tennessee, Knoxville.
 - LEMON:
 https://lemon.cs.elte.hu/trac/lemon
 Source codes are not included in repo.
 Please compile and install via above link.
 The version tested is *lemon-1.3.1*.
 Neither the authors nor the Texas A&M University own these codes.
 All rights are reserved to original developer.

 ## Compile
 Zerasue use **qmake** to organize the project.
 No *QT* module, however, is used in the source code.
 You are free to include the source code in any other form of projects, like *makefile* or *cmake*.
-An **qmake** *.pro* file is included in the repo. compilation could be simple run:
+An **qmake** *.pro* file is included in the repo.
+Compilation could be simplely:
 ~~~~
 qmake
 make